nmfs-opensci/CloudComputingSetup/bucket-access-demo.md

-# Bucket access demo from an R Workstation
+# GCS Bucket access demo from Google Cloud Workstation (RStudio or Positron)

-This guide explains how to use [R/bucket_access.R](../R/bucket_access.R) to test read and write access from a Google Cloud Workstation to a Google Cloud Storage bucket, including a bucket that lives in a different GCP project.
+This guide explains [R/bucket_access.R](R/bucket_access.R) as a demonstration for read and write access from a Google Cloud Workstation to a Google Cloud Storage Bucket, including a bucket that lives in a different GCP project.

-## What this demo does
+## What the demo script does

 The script is intentionally small.
 It demonstrates four steps: